Primitive/cards5 min read

 How much does /cards cost?+

 Card issuance is a flat per-card fee.
-Bank accounts are no-fee with monthly minimums.
-Interchange revenue from card spend is shared between Naïve and the operator (you).
+Interchange revenue from card purchases is shared between Naïve and the operator (you).
 See the pricing page for current rates.

 Can a card be declined?
 What about fraud?+

 Yes.
 Cards are declined when the spend policy denies the merchant (MCC), exceeds the limit, or fails velocity checks.
-Fraud detection runs at both the Stripe Issuing layer (network-level) and the Naïve runtime layer (employee-behavior anomaly detection).
+Fraud detection runs at both the managed virtual cards layer (network-level) and the Naïve runtime layer (employee-behavior anomaly detection).
 Frozen cards can be unfrozen by an operator; replaced cards retain the same spend policy.

 How do I get started with /cards?+